department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

    description: "Refill a prescription, send a secure message to your health care provider, and more."
 ---

 After you apply for VA health care, we’ll send you a letter in the mail to let you know if your application’s been approved.
-Find out what happens next.

 ### How long does it take VA to make a decision?